mieweb/mie-api-tools/readme.md

 myFunc();
 ```

-### Ask Questions About a Patient's Medical History
+### Ask Questions About a Patients Medical History

 Another way MIE API Tools utilizes AI is by allowing you to ask questions about a patient's medical history.
 This can be achieved by using the `mie.queryPatient()` method.